The Story of Vernon and Irene Castle: Production

 Irene Castle acted as advisor to this film, and constantly disagreed with the director as to details of costuming and liberties taken.
 When informed that white actor Walter Brennan was to play the part of faithful servant Walter, she was dumbfounded: the real Walter was black.

 The film marks several "firsts": the characters in it are more realistic than usual in an Astaire-Rogers film, there is none of the usual "screwball comedy" relief provided by such actors as Edward Everett Horton, Victor Moore, or Helen Broderick, it is the only Astaire-Rogers musical biography, the only one on which Oscar Hammerstein II worked, the only one of their musicals with a tragic ending, and the only one in which Astaire's character dies.

+Astaire and Rogers dance to the Cecil Macklin song Too Much Mustard.

 Reception

 The film was popular in the US, making $1,120,000 and it also earned $705,000 elsewhere.
 However, due to high costs RKO accounts recorded the film as losing $50,000.